Amit Shah: Personal life

-Shah is married to Sonal Shah and the couple have a son named Jay Shah and six sisters, two of whom live in Chicago.
+Shah has six sisters, two of whom live in Chicago.
 Shah's mother died from an illness on 8 June 2010.
+He is married to Sonal Shah and the couple have a son named Jay Shah.
+They have three grandchildren.

 In September 2019, he had an operation for lipoma on the back of his neck.
 On 2 August 2020, Shah tested positive for COVID-19 and was admitted to the hospital.